What is my right?

-All requests must be made in writing e.g. letter, email etc. The Council does not need to respond to a request made verbally.
-However if you need to make alternative arrangements due to your protected characteristic under the Equality Act 2010, we will make suitable adjustments.
+Requests may be made in writing (letter/email) or verbally to the Council.
+Where requests are made verbally proof of identity and address will need to be sent to us separately.
+If you need to make alternative arrangements due to your protected characteristic under the Equality Act 2010, we will make suitable adjustments.

 What information do I need to provide when making a request?